Neogoma/stardust-SDK-doc/developer/0_2_local_content.md

 ## Assign your own local content to the Content prefab of Map Relocation Manager

-Click on the StardustSDK prefab, then look for eh Map Relocation Manager script.
+Click on the StardustSDK prefab, then look for the Map Relocation Manager script.
 Then you can setup your **OWN** content as a "content prefab".

 ![Content prefab](img/setup/content_setup.jpg)